nojanath/SublimeKSP/README.md

 	list_add(controlIds, get_ui_id(slider1))
 	```

-* New commands for setting ui control properties.
+* New commands for setting UI control properties.
 These commands take an optional number of arguments so
-you do not bloat the compiled code unecessarily.
+you do not bloat the compiled code necessarily.
 There is a command for each UI type, they have been
 chosen to set the most commonly used properties of each type.
 There is also a command called
 set_bounds(x, y, width, height) that works for any UI type.
 Below is a list of all the commands and the
 arguments that each will take.